 “Please sir, I have three children” the clerk begged.

 The clown just shrugged and said “And this woman certainly has a family who cares about her too so move your ass!”

 When everybody stood at the center of the hall, the clown released the girl and said merrily, “Now, everyone hold hands and start dancing in a slow circle.
 To make things a little bit happier, let’s sing a song!
 You.
 Pick a song.”
 He pointed to an elderly man.

 “Ehmm Ho, for California?” the man said in a timid voice.

 The clown nodded in agreement and with his gun in his hand he gave the rhythm as if he was a musical director.
 We've formed our band, and we're all well manned…

-The people started to slowly move in a huge circle with the clown standing to one side.
+The people started to slowly move in a huge circle with the clown standing on one side.
 Staring at his handiwork for a few moments, he started to circle the bank’s hall.
 Meanwhile at the Sunnydale Police central station

 Sergeant Costelo was on duty when an alarm sounded from the First National Bank.
 He quickly switched his monitor to show the security feed and stared.
 He picked up the phone and dialed.
 “Detective Stein?
 Could you come down here?
 There is something you should see.”

 Detective Stein had just arrived at the police station and was making himself a cup of coffee when the Sergeant-on-Duty called him down to the central control room.
 As he walked sipping coffee, he idly noticed the red light of FNBoC on the Sunnydale map, indicating that an alarm was sounded in the bank.
 The man watching the camera feeds shouted at Stein.